pali-english/pali-english.github.io/README.md

 even just for an hour or so,
 they swiftly experience the teaching,
 like a tongue the taste of the soup.

+    Muhuttamapi ce viññū, paṇḍitaṁ payirupāsati:
+        Muhuttamapi: For a moment
+        Ce: Even if
+        Viññū: A wise or intelligent person
+        Paṇḍitaṁ: The wise
+        Payirupāsati: Attends

+    Khippaṁ dhammaṁ vijānāti, jivhā sūparasaṁ yathā:
+        Khippaṁ: Swiftly
+        Dhammaṁ: The teaching
+        Vijānāti: Experiences or understands
+        Jivhā: Like the tongue
+        Sūparasaṁ: The taste of the soup
+        Yathā: As

 Caranti bālā dummedhā,
 amitteneva attanā;
 Karontā pāpakaṁ kammaṁ,